matthewepler/reactboilerplate/README.md

 # TO-DO
+* fill missing entries for cards with <5

+* check rank change transitions
+* rank calculation of rows
+* rank calculation of cards
 * disconnection notice
 * blank filler data for all fields if no connection upon start (see react's getDefaultProps method)